umutolcer/DSA210-Term-Project/README.md

 ## Machine Learning

 After conducting hypothesis testing, I applied **Machine Learning** methods to classify players into **Low Elo** or **High Elo** categories based on in-game performance metrics such as KDA, vision score, and damage output.
 These models help explore how well in-game behavior can predict a player's skill tier.
+Model improvements were statistically validated using cross-validation over multiple splits to avoid overfitting to a single test set.

 I trained and evaluated three models:
 - **Logistic Regression** (baseline linear classifier)